Aryan-788/Focus-Mode/README.md

 # Focus Mode

 Focus Mode is a simple React application that helps you manage your work and break intervals using a timer.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features